VVestin/MistyJSLesson/content.md

 # Special "types" / values
 --

-- `undefined` is a special empty value assigned by JS when it doesn't have a value for something --
+- `undefined` is assigned by JS
+--

-- `null` is a special empty value which can be assigned to a variable to flag it as "empty" or "clear" its value --
+- `null` flag something as "empty" or "clears" its value --